-SPONSORED: Mix and match – Imagine uses both fibre and wireless to solve the broadband problem
+SPONSORED: Get connected – Imagine has fibre and wireless solutions to rural broadband problem

 BRINGING efficient broadband to rural Ireland has become a hot political issue.
 Several big telecom companies have backed away from the project, which the Government estimates will cost taxpayers €3 billion.